-- A student will be dismissed from a Nursing degree program if a failing grade is received twice in the same course. - A student will be dismissed from a Nursing degree program if a failing grade is received in 3 different Nursing courses. - A student who is academically failing in the traditional ASN and BSN programs cannot reenroll in another Nursing program offered by the College.
+- A student will be dismissed from a Nursing degree program if a failing grade is received twice in the same course. - A student will be dismissed from a Nursing degree program if a failing grade is received in 2 different Nursing courses. - A student who is academically failing in the BSN program, could appeal to the Dean of Nursing to re-enroll in another Nursing program offered by the college.